dallday/Nascom2-DualBoot/README.md

  The major issue here was that the VFC card did not have any edge connectors for pin 7.
 I used some narrow sticky back copper strip, normally sold as a slug deterant, and created an edge connector.
 To give some assurance that the connector was working I added an Resistor+LED between the 5v on the board and connection "b".
 The LED lights up when the CP/M mode is selected.

  ## 4. Modifying NASSYS3
  Taking an idea from the monitor for NASCOM3 I was able to add the required code to the normal startup process by shortening the actual startup -- NASSYS 3 -- message.
-I programmed a new 28C16 chip for the Monitor ROM.
+I programmed a new 28C16 EEPROM chip for the Monitor ROM.
 These chips are easy to program as they only use the standard 5v lines.
 See my other project on programming the 28c16.

 ## Finally
-Hopefully there is enough information here to allow you to understand what I did but if you have any questions please le me know.
+Hopefully there is enough information here to allow you to understand what I did but if you have any questions please let me know.

 If anybody wants one of the PCB board then let me know - I had to get 10 done for the first batch.
 Otherwise you can checkout the Kicad version in this project.